langcog/wordbankr/cran-comments.md

   Wordbank (3:22, 4:38)
 ```

-This package is being reinstated.
+This package is being reinstated (the issue for which it was archived has been solved).

 This is not a misspelling.